Particular/docs.particular.net/Content/NServiceBus/using-multiple-azure-storage-accounts-for-scaleout.md

 ## Scale Units

-Scale out works to a certain extent, but it cannot be applied infinitely expecting throughput to increase accordingly.
-You can get so much of throughput from a single resource or group of resources grouped together.
-Technique applied in the cloud is resource partitioning and usage of scale units.
-Scale unit is a set of resources with well determined throughput where adding more resources to this unit will not result in increased throughput.
-When scale unit is determined, to improve throughput more scale units will be created.
+Scale out works to a certain extent, but you cannot apply it infinitely while expecting throughput to increase accordingly.
+You can only get so much throughput from a single resource or group of resources grouped together.

+Suitable techniques in the cloud include resource partitioning and use of scale units.
+Scale unit is a set of resources with well determined throughput, where adding more resources to this unit does not result in increased throughput.
+When the scale unit is determined, to improve throughput, create more scale units.
 Scale units do not share resources.

-Example of partitioned application with different number of scale units deployed could be an application deployed in various regions.
+An example of a partitioned application with a different number of deployed scale units is an application deployed in various regions.

-## Sample

-To see this in action, look at the [Video storage sample.](https://github.com/Particular/NServiceBus.Azure.Samples/tree/master/VideoStore.AzureStorageQueues.Cloud)
+To see this in action, look at the [video storage sample.](https://github.com/Particular/NServiceBus.Azure.Samples/tree/master/VideoStore.AzureStorageQueues.Cloud)

 **NOTE:** You must use real Azure storage accounts because the Azure storage emulator only supports a single fixed account named `devstoreaccount1`.